flgkd/integer-linear-programming-notes/notes/01-simplex-method-and-lp-duality.md

 \qquad j=m+1,\ldots,n.
 $$

-Then Eq.
-(2-25) can be rewritten as
+Then above equation can be rewritten as

 $$
 z =